anhinga/fluid/README.md

 https://youtu.be/KZHQxdZUlSU (see the page of the video for a more detailed description).

+The 30 second video for the second listed configuration: https://youtu.be/rulK7l4jS-o (the one which we think has a particularly high variability from run to run).

 The preprint describing this new development is available at http://www.cs.brandeis.edu/~bukatin/DataFlowGraphsAsMatrices.pdf